fabfoundation/fabfoundation/_posts/2019-02-17-december-newsletter.md

 Develop a unified strategy for promoting and communicating about the Fab Lab Network that enables individual labs to identify themselves as members of an international network of likeminded organizations with internal resources and governance.

 We'll hit the ground running in January with the 2019 FabCensus and our first recurring monthly call, open to representatives from regional networks worldwide.
 In the meantime, reach out and connect with the FFF team through forum@fabfoundation.org.

+## SHARE YOUR FAB STORIES WITH THE WORLD!

+It's hard to believe, but The Fab Foundation's 10th year anniversary is coming up in February, 2019!
+Over the last 10 years + we've seen the growth of the Fab Lab network to more than 1600 labs, we've seen the growth of Fab Academy, Fab City, FabLat Kids, FabCoin, FABx and much more.
+This global network is changing the way we design, create, invent, produce and make impact every day.
+As part of our 10th year celebration we want to communicate YOUR stories to the world.
+We'll be celebrating of the network's growth and impact through a 10th Year Anniversary Fab Foundation Publication tentatively entitled "10 N 10", featuring ten great stories of impact and vision from the network.

+This is a call to the network to share the story of your fab lab building community, making impact, taking part in this global initiative and changing the world.
+If you would like us to consider your story as part of the 10 N 10 publication next year, please read and complete the following form HERE.